Bilingual

 Rights and permissions

-Abstract (24 Views)
+Abstract (260 Views)

-Habitat degradation is one of the main drivers of global biodiversity loss.
-The Caspian roe deer, as an indicator species in the Hyrcanian forests, is highly sensitive to habitat structural changes and human pressures.
-This study aimed to comprehensively assess habitat suitability and identify key factors affecting the distribution of this species in the Deylaman–Dorfak protected area (Farraroud, Rudbar).
+Aims: The Caspian roe deer, as an indicator species in the Hyrcanian forests, is highly sensitive to habitat structural changes and human pressures.
+This study aimed to comprehensively assess habitat suitability and identify key factors affecting the distribution of this species in the Deylaman-Dorfak protected area (Farraroud, Rudbar).

+Methodology: This was a descriptive study conducted in 2024 in Farraroud, Roudsar.
 An integrated approach combining the Habitat Evaluation Procedure (HEP), Ecological Niche Factor Analysis (ENFA), and Maximum Entropy Model (MaxEnt) was employed.
 Data were collected through expert questionnaires, field surveys, and Sentinel-2 satellite imagery, and validated using AUC and Boyce indices.

 Keywords: